neuland/jade4j/README.md

 ### via Maven

-As of release 0.4.0 we changed maven hosting to sonatype.
+As of release 0.4.0, we have changed maven hosting to sonatype.
 Using Github Maven Repository is no longer required.

 Please be aware that we had to change the group id from 'de.neuland' to 'de.neuland-bfi' in order to